Gavin-OP/CSCI3100-ChatU/README.md

 - `cd frontend`: Go to the frontend folder.
 - `npm install`: Install all the dependencies.
 - `npm start`: Start the frontend.
-- Go to the web browser, access the web app in localhost port 3000: [http://localhost:3000/](http://localhost:3000/)
+- Go to the web browser, and access the web app in localhost port 3000: [http://localhost:3000/](http://localhost:3000/)

-> Note: Frontend is connected to backend by setting the proxy in the the file `./frontend/package.json` with "http://localhost:5555".
-If presented in a public IP, this proxy link need to be updated to [{public IP}]()
+> Note: Frontend is connected to the backend by setting the proxy in the file `./frontend/package.json` with "http://localhost:5555".
+If presented in a public IP, this proxy link needs to be updated to [{public IP}]()

 ---